 Turbulence Measurements from a High-Flow Moored Platform

 Since 2012, Rockland has been providing the tidal energy industries of Scotland and Nova Scotia, Canada with measurement solutions to quantify and understand turbulent flow in tidal channels.
-This information informs detailed site characterization studies and load impact analysis for tidal energy converters.

 The Nemo Turbulence Mooring, developed in collaboration with Dalhousie University’s Ocean Acoustics Lab, is designed to capture turbulence microstructure measurements in high flow environments, e.g. a tidal channel.
 Nemo is a streamlined buoy made from syntactic foam.
 A passive fin and yoke design maximize stability and mean flow orientation of Nemo across an extreme range of current speeds.